Urusei Yatsura: Use of Japanese culture

 The series is considered an excellent source for references to Japanese culture and mythology.
 The manga makes heavy use of Japanese literature, folklore, history and pop culture.
 Examples of literature and folklore include The Tale of Genji and Urashima Tarō.
 Many of the characters in the series are derived from mythological creatures.
-In some cases the creatures themselves appeared, and in other cases a character was designed to incorporate the characteristics of a mythological creature.
+In some cases the creatures themselves appear, and in other cases a character was designed to incorporate the characteristics of a mythological creature.

 Stories and situations made use of these mythological elements to create jokes and draw comparisons with the original mythology.
 For example, the Oni choose tag to decide their contest with Earth because the Japanese word for Tag, Onigokko, means "game of the Oni".
 When Ataru grabs Lum's horns during their contest and she misunderstands his statement that he can get married, it is a reference to the myth that grabbing the horns of an Oni will make your dream come true.